Everything You Need to Know About Using Car Seats in Airplanes:

 The biggest problem I’ve heard about has been the car seat interfering with the seat in front’s ability to recline.
 A few years ago, a reader got in touch about an issue she had with KLM, and they actually ended up changing their car seat policy.
 One reader had an issue with Air Canada.
-However, it was a recent message from another reader about KLM–in spite of their policy changes–that prompted me to write this post and give parents options on how to manage any negativity from flight crews about car seat usage.
+However, it was another message from another reader about KLM (in spite of their policy changes) that prompted me to write this post and give parents options on how to manage any negativity from flight crews about car seat usage.

 For clarity’s sake, these are FAA regulations and recommendations, that govern American air carriers.
 CATSA (Canadian Air Transport Security Authority) and EASA (European Aviation Safety Agency) all recommend car seats on planes, but do not have this level of governance over their airlines–they defer to the individual airlines’ policies.

 Before flying, I recommend printing your your airlines’ policy regarding car seats on planes.
 I also recommend printing out this document from the FAA.
 Some of the more relevant passages are highlighted here (emphasis mine) and I suggest you do the same:

 Section 10.
 REGULATORY REQUIREMENTS REGARDING THE USE OF CRSs ON AIRCRAFT: